 - Plug the cord into a three-prong electrical utility receptacle that is protected by a ground fault detection function.
-An unarounded outlet could cause an electric shock. - Use a weatherproof, heavy-duty, 15 amp-rated extension cord if needed.
+An ungrounded outlet could cause an electric shock. - Use a weatherproof, heavy-duty, 15 amp-rated extension cord if needed.
 Failure to use the recommended extension cord in good operating condition, or using a damaged heater or extension cord, could make it overheat and cause a fire, property damage, electric shock, and injury.

 - Do not operate the vehicle with the heater cord permanently attached to the vehicle.
 Possible heater cord and thermostat damage could occur. - While in use, do not let the heater cord touch vehicle parts or sharp edges.
 Never close the hood on the heater cord. - Before starting the vehicle, unplug the cord, reattach the cover to the plug, and securely fasten the cord.
-Keep the cord away from any moving parts. - Before starting the engine, be sure to unplug and store the cord as it was before to keep it away from moving engine parts.
+Keep the cord away from any moving parts.

+Before starting the engine, be sure to unplug and store the cord as it was before to keep it away from moving engine parts.
+If you do not, it could be damaged.